-Faculty are expected to use TurnItIn plagiarism detection software for all written assignments submitted electronically and should be aware that administrators are tasked with monitoring the courses in their department.
+Faculty are recommended to use TurnItIn plagiarism detection software for all written assignments submitted electronically and should be aware that administrators are tasked with monitoring the courses in their department.
 During such monitoring, any faculty member who is found not to have addressed instances of student academic integrity violations in an appropriate way will be put on a remediation plan.
-Since all faculty are required to complete training on academic integrity and detecting plagiarism, and because faculty are required to acknowledge FXUA's Academic Integrity Policy annually, anyone assigned to teach a course should already be capable of monitoring and detecting violations of the Code of Academic Excellence.
+Since all faculty review the academic integrity policy during the onboarding process, and because faculty are required to acknowledge FXUA's Academic Integrity Policy, anyone assigned to teach a course should already be capable of monitoring and detecting violations of the Code of Academic Excellence.